- Hip, luxurious rooms with bathrobes and minibars

 Pets are allowed, but the smaller the better.

 Under 20 pounds, pets are free.
-Above that, it's $60 for the stay.
+Above that, there's a charge.